-Reporting to parents takes place twice yearly through consultations and once through a written report.
-Results of individual pupils' statutory assessments are made available to the parents concerned in the annual written report.
+Reporting to parents is done twice a year through consultations and once through a written report.
+Results of individual pupils' assessments are made available to the parents concerned and the overall statistical profile (but not individual results) is made available to parents, governors, LA and national government.